Kshitij031998/alexa-skills-kit-states-java/README.md

 ## 5) Read state of your model or single value
 So real Bob is leaving his Echo for a week.
-After some days he's asking your skill again what's his personal highscore.
+After some days he's asking your skill again what's his personal high score.
 As your skill is pimped with the State SDK it just needs to read out _bob_ over the same handler it was saved back then.
 ```java
 final Optional<User> bob = handler.readModel(User.class, "Bob");